Meet the 2026 Cycle for Survival Game Changers

 Jamie Weiss – Gold Ribbon Riders (Long Island, New York)

-Jamie leads a powerhouse community that has raised nearly $4 million for Cycle for Survival — directing every dollar to MSK Kids — and has spent nine seasons pushing what is possible for children facing cancer.
+Inspired by her daughter, Sawyer's, brave battle with pediatric cancer, Jamie leads a powerhouse community, known as the Gold Ribbon Riders, who have raised nearly $4 million for Cycle for Survival — directing every dollar to MSK Kids — and has spent nine seasons pushing what is possible for children facing cancer.

 Rosemary Wilson and Tony Nero – Crush Cancer